CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 ## Appendix

-### GDC and PDC
+### GDC Extraction

-#### GDC Extraction
+#### Cases Endpoint Data

-All the fields that are currently available through the CDA are pulled from the _cases_ endpoint.
+All the fields that are currently available through the CDA Subjects endpoint are pulled from the _cases_ endpoint.
 Since files information can be also obtained through the _cases_ endpoint (see files record under [GDC documentation for case fields](https://docs.gdc.cancer.gov/API/Users_Guide/Appendix_A_Available_Fields/#case-fields)), but only as a record that is linked to the case entity, GDC Extract step utilizes _files_ endpoint to enable linking files with specimens:

 <table>
     <caption><b>Table 1</b>.
 JSON on the left represents raw data that is pulled from the GDC API using _cases_ endpoint.
 On the right, we can see the final, processed JSON that includes <b>files</b> records under all specimen type entities.
 The complete list of fields that are used can be found <a href="https://cda.readthedocs.io/en/latest/Schema.html">here</a>.</caption>